Avoiding Fungal Nail Infections during a Pedicure

-We have all heard the stories on the current affairs programs of fungal nail infections running rife through suburban nail salons.
+We have all heard the stories on the current affairs programs of fungal nail infections running rife through suburban pedicure salons.
 Perhaps it has even happened to you.
 It need not be this way.
-When you select a nailcare salon, there are several questions that you need to ask to ensure you remain free of infection and contamination from previous clients.
+When you select a nail care salon, there are several questions that you need to ask to ensure you remain free of infection and contamination from previous clients.

 Pedicure Salon Nail Infections

-- If I am to soak in a tub of water, how has it been cleaned since the last use ?
+- If I am to soak in a tub of water, how has the tub been cleaned since the last use ?

 - Am I the first person to use this particular water ?

-- If water is sucked through a spa, ask how often the workings of the spa are cleaned – tip – the honest answer will be never
+- If water is mechanically pumped in a spa, ask how often the workings of the spa are cleaned.
+Tip – the honest answer will probably be never.

-- Viral infections can be the most serious – they include HIV and Hepatitis B and C. Fortunately, these virus are relatively easy to kill although salons that do no sterilisation do not protect you adequately against these life – threatening diseases.
+- Viral infections can be the most serious – they include HIV and Hepatitis B and C. Fortunately, these virus are relatively easy to kill.
+Salons that do no sterilisation do not protect you adequately against these life – threatening diseases.

-- Fungal infections are by far the hardest to prevent, though on the upside, these infections are generally not a threat to life and limb.
-Things that don’t kill fungi include: alcohol, heat, blue light, ‘sterilisers’ and rinsing / scrubbing.
+- Fungal infections are by far the hardest to prevent.
+On the upside, these infections are generally not a threat to life and limb.
+Things that don’t kill fungi include: alcohol, heat less than 121 degrees, blue light ‘sterilisers’ and rinsing / scrubbing.
 Things that do kill fungi make a much briefer list.

 - Fungi is killed by high end antimicrobial soaks such as Aidal and Bactol Blue where a soak time of around 4 hours is required.
 The ‘gold – standard’ of fungi killing preparations is to autoclave all tools between uses (or to use disposable implements).
 With autoclaves costing between $5,000 to $10,000, you need to consider if the salon you choose values your health enough to incur this sort of costs.